floragunncom/search-guard-docs/_content/_docs_audit_logging/auditlogging_external_config.md

 order: 700
 layout: docs
 edition: compliance
-description: How to use Search Guard to monitor changes in the Elasticsearch configuration.
+description: How to use Search Guard to monitor changes in the OpenSearch/Elasticsearch configuration.
 ---
 <!---
 Copyright 2020 floragunn GmbH
 -->

-# Elasticsearch configuration tracking
+# System Configuration Change Tracking
 {: .no_toc}

 {% include toc.md %}

-Search Guard is able to monitor the integrity of your Elasticsearch installation and emit events describing your current configuration.
+Search Guard is able to monitor the integrity of your OpenSearch/Elasticsearch installation and emit events describing your current configuration.

-These features help to detect any changes to your Elasticsearch or Search Guard installation and for proofing that you applied critical fixes and upgrades in time.
+These features help to detect any changes to your OpenSearch/Elasticsearch or Search Guard installation and for proofing that you applied critical fixes and upgrades in time.

-The way Elasticsearch can be configured includes
+The way OpenSearch/Elasticsearch can be configured includes

 * Setting in elasticsearch.yml
 * Environment variables used in elasticsearch.yml